-- 27. On or about January 19, 2017, the government and Western Union entered into a Deferred Prosecution Agreement ("DPA").
-Under the terms of the DPA, which was filed with this court on January 19, 2017, and docketed at 1:17-CR-00011, Western Union admitted, accepted and acknowledged, among other things, that it was responsible under United States law for the acts of its officers, directors, and employees, as well as for certain conduct of its Agents. - 28.
-Western Union further acknowledged and agreed in the DPA that at least \$586,000,000 in consumer fraud proceeds were between 2004 and 2012; and (c) subject to forfeiture to the United
+26. On or about January 19, 2017, the government and Western Union entered into a Deferred Prosecution Agreement ("DPA") based on the government's investigation of the pattern of activity described above.
+In the DPA, Western Union admitted, accepted and acknowledged, among other things, that it was responsible under United States law for the acts of its officers, directors, and employees, as well as for certain conduct of its Agents.

+27. Western Union further acknowledged and agreed that at least \$586,000,000.00 in consumer fraud proceeds were (a) traceable to transactions involved in the scheme described herein; (b) generated as the result of the scheme to violate 18 U.S.C. § 1343 between 2004 and 2012; and (c) subject to forfeiture to the United States pursuant to 18 U.S.C. § 981(a)(1)(C).